Wind Cave National Park

 Camping & Lodging

 The Elk Mountain Campground is the only campground in Wind Cave National Park and is open year round.
 Campsites are available on a first come, first served basis but the campground does not usually fill up.
 Running water (including potable water) and flush toilets are available in the summer.
-When water and toilets are available, the campsite fee is $18 per night per site.
-The remainder of the year, typically late fall through early spring, when these facilities are not available, the fee is $9 per night per site.
 For more information on camping in the park, click here.

 Backcountry camping is allowed in the northwest area of the park.
 A free permit is required for all backcountry camping and can be obtained at the visitor center.
 Check out the park's website for more information.